konradszulc/Musical_Journey_Search_JS_Project_2/README.md

 I am also happy to continue learning about understanding the parseing of JSON, and how data is structured in such a way to easily be pulled and read for purposes such as this app.
 Implementing constant validation checks to make sure the user or even the developer what is currently  happening in the system, such as a spinner to indicate the webpage is not stuck but loading, or status and error messages to display exactly what is happening.
 These are all important concepts because it makes debugging processes easier when also using console.log to see what info is being pulled or general testing of the app.
 There is still alot to learn especially, having some struggles on the backend side, but nonetheless as we heavily focused on the frontend my progress has greatly increased, and I am overjoyed by the structured content of this course to be able to develop, debugg and deploy webpages such as these.

 ## Video-Time Stamps

+0:00 Introduction
+0:30 Structure
+1:15 Main Features and Frameworks
+1:50 Live Demo
+3:00 Showcasing intersting part of code (Using Async function and fetch) 5:11 Conclusion (Challenges and keytake aways)

+Video Link not provided in GitHub Repo, was submitted into Canvas Comments, use Time stamps here for easier use of watching.